In case you don’t know by now, here are a couple of handy facts:

 You HAVE to Move Out of the Elimination Phase!

 The low FODMAP diet is a three-phase diet.
-The Elimination Phase is meant to be stringent AND brief!
+The Elimination Phase is meant to be brief!

 If you want some help with the Challenge Phase we suggest you work with a Low FODMAP experienced RDN.